naixsu/queue-master/README.md

 - **Extra Player Support**: Extra players are now included in automatic shuffling and distributed evenly across teams
 - **Team Editing**: Click the "Edit" button on any team to modify its players after creation
 - **Enhanced Manual Team Creation**: Add as many Extra players as you want during team creation
+- **Built-in Help System**: Click the "Help" button for a quick guide on how to use the app
 - **Improved UI**: Better visual feedback for selected players with highlighting and consistent button styling
 - **Flexible Team Management**: Full control over team composition with easy add/remove functionality

 ### UI Improvements:
+- **Help Button**: Easy-to-find "Help" button next to the title for new users
+- **Consistent Button Design**: All buttons now use the Button component with clear text labels
-- Replaced icon-based buttons with clear text labels for better accessibility
+- **Enhanced Accessibility**: Replaced icon-based buttons with descriptive text for better screen reader support
-- Enhanced visual feedback for player selection in team creation modal
+- **Better Visual Feedback**: Improved player selection highlighting in team creation modal
-- Consistent button styling throughout the application
-- Better responsive design for mobile devices
+- **Component Architecture**: Modular design with separate HelpModal component for better maintainability
+- **Mobile Responsive**: Optimized design that works great on all device sizes

 ## Contributing